 dstack.ai is a complementary product to Jupyter notebooks.
 Once a data scientist has prototyped a “data science code”, dstack.ai allows for centralized management of data reports:

 Publish reports to be used by a wider audience

-Share prototypes also with non-technical audience in form of data reports such as data visualizations, dataset tables or dashboards
+Share prototypes also with non-technical audience in form of data reports such as data visualizations, dataset tables or reports

 Keep track or get back to previous data reports

 The in-cloud version of dstack.ai hosts your data securely at AWS.